Some of our readers have never heard of Decoration Day. What we now call Memorial Day was originally Decoration Day.

 What makes a power of attorney durable?

 When you are working with Rebecca Mason to create your estate plan, is durability important?
-The durability provision in the power of attorney document means that it is able to be used in the event of your incapacity.
+The durability provision means that it is able to be used in the event of your incapacity.
 This is a critical aspect to your estate plan.
-While a power of attorney is a vital tool in all respects, you will need it most in the event you are suddenly incapacitated and cannot make your own decisions.
+While a power of attorney is a vital tool in all respects, you will need it most in the event you cannot make your own decisions.

 Power of attorney documents are just one facet of your comprehensive Wisconsin estate plan.